KiritaniAyaka/AutoHJKL/READEME.EN.md

 You have two ways to run this script: Use release version if you don't know what is AutoHotkey; Or run script via AutoHotkey environment if you are AutoHotkey developer.

+No matter which way you use it, it's recommended that run this script as an administrator to prevent the script from not working in some interfaces.

 ## Use release version

 You can download release binary file on GitHub if you can see the GitHub Release page. (.exe)